H.R. 6365: Wintergreen Emergency Egress Act

 3

-Before approval, Interior must evaluate other ways to provide emergency escape that do not cross federal land, including whether existing trails could be converted into roads.
+Before approval, Interior must evaluate escape options that don't cross federal land, including whether existing trails could be converted into roads.

 4

-The government must complete an analysis of expected fire behavior related to the proposed exit in an emergency.
+The agency must complete an analysis of how a fire would be expected to behave around the route during an emergency.

 5